profsmucker/ta-works/Documentation/README.md

 		* 2 - Information from a previous course upload is incorrect and must be changed.
 WARNING: The AC should only consider resolving a course issue this way if the TA Application Form has not yet been opened.
 Uploading courses resets the database and all information (including applications) will be lost.
 	* How to Use:
 		* Open Step 2, Upload Courses (https://team4.uwaterloo.ca/taform/upload_course_list.html)
-		* Review the rules for uploading courses - ie. the file must be a csv and meet the requirements identified on screen.
+		* Review the rules for uploading courses - i.e. the file must be a csv and meet the requirements identified on screen.
 		* Download what is currently in the database to have a starting example.
 		* Make changes in Excel, do not add any additional information than what is required.
 		* Save it as a comma separated value.